DebBidhi/Retrieval-Augmented-Generation-RAG-/README.md

 ## Usage
 - Run the Jupyter notebooks to explore the RAG system.
 - Use the `notebook.ipynb` for setting up the vector store and indexing documents.
-- Use the `RAG_Evaluation.ipynb` for evaluating the retrieval and generation capabilities.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.